 HOW MANY MIDWIVES WILL BE INVOLVED IN MY CARE?

 Generally speaking, midwives often work in groups of two or three, but may also work as solo providers.
 Some work in interdisciplinary models with other care providers such as physicians or nurses.
 24/7 call coverage will always be offered.
 In small group practices most clients will have met all of the midwives in the group by the time labour begins.
-The CMBC Model of Midwifery Practice document highlights the concept of continuity of care in providing safe, individualized care.
-At Family First Midwifery there will be a solo practitioner providing you with care.
-Occasionally midwives from other local practices will be involved in your care in order to provide back up/relief to your midwife, or coverage for time off.
+The BCCNM Model of Midwifery Practice document highlights the concept of continuity of care in providing safe, individualized care.
+At Family First Midwifery (FFM) there will be a supported solo practitioner providing you with care.
+Solo practitioner midwives are on-call 24/7 and 365 days of the year.
+However, a supported solo midwife, such as at FFM, works with another local supported solo midwife to have regularly scheduled off call time and emergency relief back-up.
+This means that 75-80% of the time your care will be with the same midwife, Winifred, and 20-25% of the time your care might be with her back-up midwife, Carolyn.
+Please read more about Carolyn on the back-up midwife page.
+You will get a chance to meet her in clinic during your prenatal care.
+Occasionally other midwives from other local practices might be involved in your care in order to provide back up/relief to your midwife, or coverage for time off, if Carolyn is unavailable.

 WHO WOULD BE AT MY BIRTH?